okorach/sonar-tools/sonar-issues-sync.md

 ## Limitations

 `sonar-issues-sync` has a couple of limitations:
+- Security Hotspots are not (yet) synchronized
+- Issue tags are not (yet) synchronized
 - Issue comments are not (yet) synchronized
 - The source and target issues are synchronized only:
   - When there is a 100% certainty that the issues are the same.
 In some rare corner cases it can be impossible to be certain that 2 issues are the same.